typetools/guava/README-typetools.md

 This must be done on a CSE machine, which has access to the necessary passwords.

-If you want to re-release some version of Guava because you have added annotations or because the Checker Framework has changed, then you will need to do something special.
+If you want to re-release some version of Guava because you have added annotations or because the Checker Framework has changed, then *you will need to do something special*.
 (Because you have probably pulled, from upstream, commits subsequent to the release.)
 Those instructions are not yet written.